SupeRuier/awesome-active-learning/subfields/pb_classification.md

 - [Exploring Representativeness and Informativeness for Active Learning [2017, IEEE TRANSACTIONS ON CYBERNETICS]](https://ieeexplore.ieee.xilesou.top/abstract/document/7329991): Optimization based.
 The representativeness is measured by fully investigating the triple similarities that include the similarities between a query sample and the unlabeled set, between a query sample and the labeled set, and between any two candidate query samples.
 For representativeness, our goal is also to find the sample that makes the distribution discrepancy of unlabeled data and labeled data small.
 For informativeness, use BvSB.
 (85 citations)
 - [Active learning for convolutional neural networks: A core-set approach [ICLR, 2018]](https://arxiv.org/abs/1708.00489):
   Core-set loss is simply the difference between average empirical loss over the set of points which have labels for and the average empirical loss over the entire dataset including unlabelled points.
 Optimize the upper bound of core-set loss could be considered as a k-center problem in practice.
 Doesn't need to know the out put of the current model.
+- [Efﬁcient Active Learning by Querying Discriminative and Representative Samples and Fully Exploiting Unlabeled Data [2020, TNNLS]](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9178457): **ALDR+**. **This paper also provide a new taxonomy in AL classification**, which includes three parts: criteria for querying samples, exploiting unlabeled data and acceleration.
+In this paper, they provide a method take all three parts into account.

 ## Learn how to sample (Meta-AL)